spoons-and-mirrors/iam/README.md

 ```

 This summary is **persisted to the database** so it survives crashes and is part of the conversation history.

+**Automatic cleanup:** After the summary is injected, all agent tracking state is cleared.
+This means the next batch of tasks starts fresh — no stale agents from previous work appear in `getParallelAgents()`.

+**Parallel task handling:** If the main session spawns multiple task tools in parallel (e.g., `task(agentA)` and `task(agentB)` simultaneously), the summary is only injected after ALL first-level children complete.
+This ensures the summary contains work from all agents, not just the first one to finish.

 </details>